MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-multipage.md

 ---
-title: Process multipage tables in form processing (experimental) - AI Builder | Microsoft Docs
+title: Process multipage tables in document processing (experimental) - AI Builder | Microsoft Docs
 description: This topic provides information on how extract tables from an invoice, and tables that span fewer or greater than two pages, in AI Builder.
 author: JoeFernandezMS
 ms.topic: conceptual